My clients include academic staff, postgraduate students, government, small business, organisations in the for-purpose sector and schools.

 Styles and standards

-I adhere to the Institute of Professional Editors Australian standards for editing practice, and for thesis editing, I adhere to their Guidelines for editing research theses (2019).
+I adhere to the Australian Institute of Professional Editors latest IPEd standards for editing practice (2024) and for thesis editing, I adhere to their Guidelines for editing research theses (2019).

 My default style guide is the latest (digital) version of the Australian Government Style Manual.
 I will write or edit according to any university or house style guide or other conventions, according to your specific needs.